2010 Tertiary Education Enrolments

 Date Published: August 2011

-This report is available as a download (please refer to the 'Downloads/Links' inset box, top right).
+This report is available as a download (please refer to the 'Downloads' inset box, top right).
 This report also includes information on students: choice of provider, qualifications take and other important characteristics of people undertaking tertiary education study.
 For more information please visit: Tertiary Education Statistics.

 In 2010, there were 466,000 students enrolled in formal tertiary study1 with tertiary education providers.